-NEXT FAMILY BREAKFASTS - SATURDAY 4th MARCH 2018 9.30am AT ST. MARY'S CHURCH, GLORY MILL LANE, WOOBURN GREEN.
+NEXT FAMILY BREAKFASTS - PLEASE NOTE CHANGE OF USUAL DATE TO SATURDAY 6th October 2018 9.30am AT ST. MARY'S CHURCH, GLORY MILL LANE, WOOBURN GREEN.
 TO BOOK PLEASE TEXT 07907 854950.
 FULL ENGLISH - there is no charge but we do take a collection

 THE WALK CHILDREN'S CHURCH,NAKURU